Truck Accident Attorneys in OK

 - Medical documentation.

 The key to recovering the losses associated with a major crash is evidence, and that means diligence in keeping an accurate record of events as they occur.
-Bear in mind that most truck accidents result in death or catastrophic injuries.
-The trucking company and its insurer know this, and in most of the truck accident cases we have handled, the defendant has its investigator on the scene within hours after the accident.
+Bear in mind that most semi truck accidents result in death or permanent catastrophic injuries.
+The trucking company and its insurer know the risk of fatal crashes and devastating injuries, and in most of the truck accident cases we have handled, the defendant has its investigator on the scene within hours after the accident.
 Why is this done?
 You guessed it -- they want to gain any possible advantage for the upcoming legal battle.

 The good news is that state law provides several avenues of recovery once you have established who is at fault, and which parties committed an act of negligence.
-It is not unusual for a truck accident victim to receive funds for medical bills, loss of income, property damage, loss of quality of life, and pain and suffering.
-If your future earning potential has been impacted, and you or your loved one will require medical care and other treatments for years to come, it is essential to get all losses, both current and future, covered in a settlement.
-It is important that a legal professional takes on this task, rather than hoping for fair treatment from a reluctant insurance company that hopes to pay out as little as possible.
+It is not unusual, but not guaranteed, for a truck accident victim to receive funds for medical bills, loss of income, property damage, loss of quality of life, and pain and suffering.
+Another type of damages to consider is future earnings, future medical care and other treatments for years to come.
+It is important that a legal professional from an experienced trucking accident law firm takes on this task, rather than hoping for fair treatment from a reluctant insurance company that hopes to pay out as little as possible.

 The Wide Reach of Trucking Crashes

-Although they accounted for only 4% of all registered vehicles in 2014, large trucks accounted for 8% of all traffic fatalities.
-Of all fatal crashes involving large trucks, 81% were two-vehicle crashes (as compared to 59% of passenger vehicle fatal crashes) and 45% of those large truck two-vehicle fatal crashes were head-on collisions.
+Although they accounted for only 5% of all registered vehicles in 2020, large trucks accounted for 9% of all traffic fatalities.
+Of all fatal crashes involving large trucks, 80% were multiple-vehicle crashes (as compared to 61% of passenger vehicle fatal crashes) and 32% of those large truck two-vehicle fatal crashes were head-on collisions.

 You Need an Oklahoma Lawyer Experienced in Large Truck Accident Cases